-I can make lace by hand, though at the moment can only do this when my cats are asleep otherwise they come running at the sound of the beads.
+I can make lace by hand, although at the moment can only do this when my cats are asleep, otherwise they come running at the sound of the beads.

 The first written mention of bobbin laces was found in the introduction to the Zurich Pattern Book, which was printed in 1561.

 Probably the most well know of the English laces is ‘Honiton’, which originated in Honiton in Devon.